vladysor/SensEdu/docs/Contributing/index.md

 2. Run basic examples and finished projects
 3. Explore existing [issues] and [roadmap]({%link Contributing/index.md %}#roadmap)

-If you are still not sure, feel free to open a [discussion](https://github.com/ShiegeChan/SensEdu/discussions) and we'll find a job for you!
+If you are still not sure what to do, feel free to open a [discussion](https://github.com/ShiegeChan/SensEdu/discussions) and we'll find a task for you!

 ## How to Contribute